rajmohanb/evercam-gateway/README.md

 ## Technologies

 The Gateway is designed to run on GNU/Linux.
-It relies on the following system utilities:
+It relies on the following:

 *    iptables
-*    nmap
-*    arp-scan
 *    ip
 *    openssl
 *    dhclient
+*    java

 It also relies on the [Softether VPN client](http://www.softether.org).